shubhmjain30/notes/javascript/javascript-roadmap.md

 JavaScript's grammar contains nuances that can lead to confusion if not properly understood.

--   **Statements vs. Expressions:** A statement is a complete instruction, like an English sentence (e.g., var a \\= 42;).
-An expression is a part of a statement that resolves to a value, like a phrase (e.g., 42 or a \* 2).1 The context determines how syntax is interpreted.
+-   **Statements vs. Expressions:** A statement is a complete instruction, like an English sentence (e.g., `var a = 42;`).
+An expression is a part of a statement that resolves to a value, like a phrase (e.g., 42 or a \* 2).
+The context determines how syntax is interpreted.
 For example,
-    {} can be an object literal (an expression) when assigned to a variable, or it can be a code block (a statement) when used with if or on its own.1
+    {} can be an object literal (an expression) when assigned to a variable, or it can be a code block (a statement) when used with if or on its own.
 -   **Operator Precedence:** These are the rules that dictate the order in which operators are evaluated in a complex expression.
 For example, multiplication (\*) has higher precedence than addition (+), so 2 \+ 3 \* 4 evaluates to 14, not 20\.
-A comprehensive table of operator precedence is available on the Mozilla Developer Network (MDN).11
+A comprehensive table of operator precedence is available on the Mozilla Developer Network (MDN).
 -   **Automatic Semicolon Insertion (ASI):** ASI is not a feature that makes semicolons optional; it is a parser _error-correction_ mechanism.
 The JavaScript engine will attempt to insert a semicolon where it believes one is missing to fix a parsing error.
 Relying on ASI can lead to subtle bugs.
-The most notorious example is a return statement followed by a newline, where ASI will insert a semicolon after return, causing the function to return undefined before the intended value on the next line.12 The safest practice is to always use explicit semicolons.
+The most notorious example is a return statement followed by a newline, where ASI will insert a semicolon after return, causing the function to return undefined before the intended value on the next line.
+The safest practice is to always use explicit semicolons.

 ---